Dosage Form: tablet

 Mercaptopurine was synthesized and developed by Hitchings, Elion, and associates at the Wellcome Research Laboratories.

 Mercaptopurine is available in tablet form for oral administration.
-Each scored tablet contains 50 mg Mercaptopurine and the inactive ingredients hypromellose, lactose (anhydrous), lactose (monohydrate), magnesium stearate, potato starch, sodium starch glycolate, starch and stearic acid.
+Each scored tablet contains 50 mg Mercaptopurine and the inactive ingredients microcrystalline cellulose NF, lactose monohydrate NF, stearic acid NF, and colloidal silicon dioxide NF.

 Animal tumors that are resistant to Mercaptopurine often have lost the ability to convert Mercaptopurine to TIMP.
 However, it is clear that resistance to Mercaptopurine may be acquired by other means as well, particularly in human leukemias.